top of page

 In terms of fortifications and monuments, Sines is one place where history still lives.
 The Forte do Revelim and Forte do Pessegueiro are two forts built against pirate invasions to protect the town's coastline in the 17th century.
 Now, these forts are just serene lookout points that offer magnificent views of the rugged coastline on guided tours.

-The other attraction is Igreja Matriz de São Salvador, built in the Middle Ages but renovated within the 18th century.
-The baroque architecture of the church shows the baroque mark as evidence of the architectural evolution of the town.
-Another important religious site is the Igreja de Nossa Senhora das Salas because it is dedicated to the Virgin Mary and has particular significance among seafarers.
-Every year, the Feast of Our Lady of Salas is hosted by numerous visitors who enjoy religious processions and celebrations.
+Another attraction is the Igreja Matriz de São Salvador, built in the Middle Ages but renovated in the 18th century.
+The baroque architecture of the church demonstrates the baroque style as evidence of the town's architectural evolution.
+Another important religious site is the Igreja de Nossa Senhora das Salas, dedicated to the Virgin Mary and holding particular significance for seafarers.
+Every year, the Feast of Our Lady of Salas attracts numerous visitors who enjoy the religious processions and celebrations.

 Beaches in Sines Portugal